osboot/make-initrd/Documentation/UeventDetails.md

 `/.initrd/uevent/queues/<QUEUE>/<EVENT>`

+Delayed events are placed as:

+`/.initrd/uevent/timers/<QUEUE>/<DUE>.<EVENT>`

+`<DUE>` is a `CLOCK_BOOTTIME` timestamp in seconds.
+When the timestamp is reached, `ueventd` moves the event to the regular queue:

+`/.initrd/uevent/queues/<QUEUE>/<EVENT>`

+After that it is processed by the same queue handlers as any other event.
+Delayed events are one-shot events.
+A handler that needs periodic retry should publish a new delayed event only while it still needs more work.

 Events come to this directory all the time.
 As soon as the server receives a inotify event that something appeared in the directory, it moves all files from the queue directory to: